rajatvikramsingh/jenkins_jnlp_slave/README.md

 This cookbook installs the jenkins JNLP slave through Chef.

-You can use attributes such as jenkins master host, port, jenkins admin username, password to create and automatically connect a jenkins slave through JNLP.
+This cookbook uses the jenkins cookbook to provide the option of setting up jenkins slaves on a newly provisioned box and connect it to a jenkins master server.
+You can use attributes such as jenkins master host, port, jenkins admin username, password to create a jenkins slave through JNLP.

 ## Recipe